2015 Seville Airbus A400M crash: Aftermath

 San Pablo Airport was closed following the accident.
 The Royal Air Force "temporarily paused" flying its two Atlas cargo planes as a result of this accident.
 The German, Malaysian, and Turkish air forces suspended operations of their A400M fleets following the accident.
 French Defence Minister Jean-Yves Le Drian said on 10 May 2015 that "only flights of extreme importance for operations will be allowed."
-One of Britain's A400Ms was reportedly stuck in New Mexico awaiting the lifting of the British defense ministry's self-imposed flight pause.
+One of Britain's A400Ms was reportedly stuck in New Mexico awaiting the lifting of the British defence ministry's self-imposed flight pause.

-Spain withdrew Airbus' permit to conduct flight tests of the A400M in Spain pending the results of the investigation.
+Spain withdrew Airbus's permit to conduct flight tests of the A400M in Spain pending the results of the investigation.
 In a letter to employees on 11 May 2015, Airbus chairman Tom Enders said, "We want to show our clients and air forces that we are fully confident in this excellent transport plane."
 Testing of the A400M resumed the following day, with Fernando Alonso, head of Airbus Military, on board the test flight acting as a flight engineer.
 The flight was not affected by Spain's halt on test flights because the Airbus-owned prototype test plane, MSN4, was not scheduled for delivery.

 At the time, approximately twenty A400Ms were on the Seville assembly line in different stages of production, each of which had to undergo testing before delivery.
 Airbus said on 12 May 2015 that "It is too early to know what impact [Spain's] decision will have on the supply chain."
-A400M MSN4 was to be used to complete the development of new capabilities through the Standard Operating Clearances process; SOC1.5 will finalise aerial delivery, cargo-handling systems, self-defense systems, and air-to-air refueling using wing-mounted pods.
+A400M MSN4 was to be used to complete the development of new capabilities through the Standard Operating Clearances process; SOC1.5 which finalised aerial delivery, cargo-handling systems, self-defence systems, and air-to-air refueling using wing-mounted pods.

-On 14 May 2015, the Spanish Defense Ministry confirmed that Spain's military air crash investigation agency, CITAAM, had taken charge of the investigation of the crash.
-The Spanish government had initially charged a civilian team, made up of experts from the transport and defense ministries, with the task, but the civilian team "took the decision to withdraw because they understood that the plane has specific characteristics due to its military configuration which they were unfamiliar with," according to a Defense Ministry spokesman.
+On 14 May 2015, the Spanish Defence Ministry confirmed that Spain's military air crash investigation agency, CITAAM, had taken charge of the investigation of the crash.
+The Spanish government had initially charged a civilian team, made up of experts from the transport and defence ministries, with the task, but the civilian team "took the decision to withdraw because they understood that the plane has specific characteristics due to its military configuration which they were unfamiliar with," according to a Defence Ministry spokesman.